kunhwiko/concepts/cloud/kubernetes/G-security.md

 ##### Secrets
 ```
-a) Secrets contain sensitive info such as credentials and tokens and are namespace scoped.
+a) Secrets contain sensitive info such as credentials and tokens that are namespace scoped.
+To limit access to secrets,
-   To limit access to secrets, they should be put in namespaces accessible to a limited set of users or services.
+   they should be put in namespaces accessible only to a limited set of users or services.
 b) Secrets are stored by default as plaintext in etcd and are base64 encoded.
+Kubelets can download and access these
-c) Kubelet can download and access secrets from the API server via TLS.
+   secrets by invoking the API server via TLS.
+Kubelets will then store secrets in node memory (i.e. never to disk)
-d) Secrets can be mounted as files via volumes, specified in service accounts, or be picked up as container environment variables.
+   and are deleted when not needed.
-   The same secret can be mounted in multiple pods.
+c) Secrets can be mounted as files via volumes, specified in service accounts, or be picked up as container environment
-e) Kubelet stores secrets in node memory (never to disk) and are deleted when not needed.
+   variables.
+The same secret can be mounted to multiple pods.
 ```

 ##### ImagePullSecrets